AhmedTrooper/JnU-Bus-Routes/README.md

 A Flutter mobile application designed to help Jagannath University (JnU) students navigate the local bus system.
 This app provides comprehensive information about bus routes, schedules, and destinations around the university area.

+**Your Campus Travel Guide** - Find the right bus for your destination with ease!

 ## 📋 Table of Contents

 - [Project Overview](#project-overview)